Sergey-Stepin/masula.job-drone/drone/README.md

 - Gradle 7.2

-Before building and using the service JDK and Gradle must be installed and configured properly (the configuration of java dns gradle is out of the scope of this instruction)
+Before building and using the service JDK and Gradle must be installed and configured properly (the configuration of java and gradle is out of the scope of this instruction)

 ### Build and test
 1. Chose directory: